Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Evaluating Design Quality or Performance

-In problems like image synthesis, `quality' and `realism' are almost synonymous.
-The more realistic the generated images, the higher their `quality' and the higher the performance of the generator.
-This makes sense for problems like human face generation, where if a generated image looks like an existing human face, it might be considered a more realistic and higher-quality image.
-In design, `quality' is typically not associated with similarity to existing designs.
+In image synthesis problems like human face generation, `quality' and `realism' are almost synonymous -- the more realistic the generated images, the higher their `quality.'
+In design, quality is typically not associated with similarity to existing designs.
 Instead, the quality of designs is often governed by an associated set of functional performance characteristics, often modeled as a mapping from the design space to some performance space.
-Let us consider a bicycle design problem.
-As demonstrated in Fig.~\ref{twobikes} earlier, two frames that look visually similar in the pixel space still have orders of magnitude different deflection values.
-Quality characteristics in design may include factors such as cost, weight, efficiency, etc., and are highly problem dependent.
-We'd like to note that a generated design's innate performance attributes can also serve as simple but effective evaluation metrics for the design and the method that generated it.
+In Fig.~\ref{fig:twobikes}, we gave an anecdote of two bike frames with drastically different functional performances, despite being visually and parametrically similar.
+Characteristics of quality in design may include factors such as cost, weight, efficiency, etc., and are highly problem dependent.

+The metrics presented in this section typically require a method to evaluate functional performance for generated designs.
+Sometimes, a trained predictive model can suffice for this task, but increases the possibility of inaccurate and biased scores.
+We would like to note that a generated design's innate performance attributes as calculated by an evaluator or predictor can also serve as simple but effective metrics for the design and the generator, by extension.